Johannestegner/node-yolog/README.md

 logger.setcolor("error", "cyan");
 // Which will change the color for error tagged output to cyan instead of the default red.
 ```

+##### Function names.
+As of v 0.0.7 its possible to get yolog to print out function names in the logs.
+This should be seen as an experimental feature.
+Activating the feature (its off by default) is done by the: `logger.showFunctionName(true);` command.
+Generated output will look something like:
+`Debug	(14:57:01)[myFunction]: Test output!`
+In case of global or anonymous scope, the function name will be `[global/anonymous]`.

 ### Example usage.